Amstrad E-mailer: Discontinuation

-The Amstrad E-mailer relied heavily on the Amserve Service to function, without it, it deactivates.
+The Amstrad E-mailer relied heavily on the Amserve Service to function.
+Without it, it deactivates.

 All Amstrad E-mailer models have now been discontinued.
 On 30 April 2010 the Amserve E-mailer service was transferred to BSkyB, who announced that the Amserve e-mail service would close from 30 June 2011.
-From this date all support for the E-mailer services ended, although FAQs are available on Amstrad's website but the manuals are no longer available.
+From this date all support for the E-mailer services ended; FAQs are available on Amstrad's website but the manuals are no longer available.

-The E-mailer phone will only function as a conventional phone with no online and e-mail after receiving a configuration change to stop it from deactivating, Once deactivated it stops functioning and can never be reactivated.
+The E-mailer phone will only function as a conventional phone with no online services or e-mail after receiving a configuration change to stop it from deactivating, Once deactivated it stops functioning and can never be reactivated.

-By 2011 there were still about 150,000 customers still using the Amstrad E-mailer.
+By 2011 there were about 150,000 customers still using the Amstrad E-mailer.

 Accessories

-The Mailboard that slides out from under the handset was similar to the original ZX Spectrum keyboard, so it was similar to playing them on the Spectrum.
-The E3 Videophone Mailboard was the only one that was different, with rubber keys like the original ZX Spectrum.
+The Mailboard that slides out from under the handset was similar to the original ZX Spectrum keyboard.
+The E3 Videophone Mailboard was different, with rubber keys.

-All 3 models of the Mailboard can be used on all 3 E-mailer models, so they can use an E1 Mailboard on the E3 and vice versa, they work as a PS/2 keyboard.
+All three models of the Mailboard can be used on all three E-mailer models, so they can use an E1 Mailboard on the E3 and vice versa.
+All models work as a PS/2 keyboard.

 The Amstrad E3 Superphone came with a gamepad similar to a PlayStation 1 controller.

-Advertising on The E-mailer
+Advertising on the E-mailer

 The emailer also included advertising on its screen but when it downloaded the adverts it was on a free 0808 number so the customer was not charged.

 Advertisers included Sky, AOL, BT, Orange, Toyota, Halifax, Dialaphone, HSBC and NS&I.